Sunday, June 27, 2010

 B: There’s both a lightness of touch and a complexity to these lyrics that offset the (almost literal) hand-wringing of lines like “Gastámos as mãos / Tanto as apertámos”.
 It’s fairly straightforward as wretched ballads go, but it has some pertinent things to say about relationships.

-A: Even without the language giving it away you’d be able to pinpoint this as the Portuguese entry without much difficulty.
-I’m not sure the literally plodding opening is a good idea when you’re confronted with Filipa’s vocal gymnastics (if they’re accomplished enough to be called that) within the opening bars.
+– if they’re accomplished enough to be called that in the opening bars.
 The way the strings carry so much of the song should see me doing cartwheels, but perhaps for the first time ever I don’t find them very attractive.
-The whole thing’s all too easy to overlook, really.
+The whole thing’s all too easy to overlook.

 V: Funny how a smile, a pretty dress and some camera savvy can save you, isn’t it.
 The fact that it’s so pink and fluffy tends to draw your attention from the foibles of the song itself.